 Rochelle Ott – BMgmt, PBT, Certified and Qualified Aerial Arts Teacher for Aerial Hoop and Aerial Silks

 Rochelle has been passionate about dance and performing her entire life.
 She started out as a competitive gymnast for many years before starting Acro sport and later moving full time into the dance world with a high performance competitive group.

 Rochelle started teaching dance while attending university.
 She graduated from the University of British Columbia with honours with a Bachelor of Management.
 Rochelle is a Certified and Qualified Aerial Arts Teacher for Aerial Hoop and Aerial Silks

 Rochelle is excited to share her passion for dance with the students of the Kore Dance Project.

 Office Manager / Instructor

-Anita has been coaching gymnastics since 2001 and is certified Level 2 in Women’s Artistic Gymnastics, Level 1 trampoline and Activestart (preschool) through the National Coaching Certification Program.
-She was the Preschool and Recreational Program Coordinator for many years prior to taking on a manager’s position at a local gymnastics centre.
+Anita’s passion for sports is evident as her vision to provide the community with quality programming in an exciting, dynamic, healthy and positive environment is a priority.
+She has coached gymnastics since 2001 and is Certified Level 2 in Women’s Artistic Gymnastics, Level 1 Trampoline and Activestart (preschool) through the National Coaching Certification Program (NCCP).
+She was the Preschool and Recreational Program Coordinator for many years prior to taking on a manager’s position for 12 years at a local gymnastics centre.